harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 # Summary, sort of.

 Overall it was a really short eight months.
 Wild, tbh.
-I learned so so much — both about myself, about viruses and about communities.
+I learned so so much — both about myself, about viruses, and about communities.
 I learned what happens when volunteers hit global bureaucracies (it isn't pretty).
 I learned that nobody has any idea what the fuck is going on (seriously. nobody).
 I learned that we are not prepared for COVID-19 nor the next one (scares the shit out of me).

 I was invigorated by the communities.
 They were amazing.
 Full of outstanding people trying to make the world better.
-It was a delightful group to be a part of.
+It was a fun group to be a part of.

-Two weeks ago I finished the last of the big pieces of my COVID-19 work.
+Two weeks ago, I finished the last of the big pieces of my COVID-19 work.
 It marked the end of my time being "full time" on COVID-19.
 I often joke that I wish my lockdown hobby had been something other than "COVID-19."
 But here we are.

 The best part was the people.
-Lots of incredible people helped out, participated, and were around to do work.
+Lots of incredible people helped out, participated, and were around to do the job.
 I really thank every one of them.
 I think about the work we all did almost every day.
-Luckily, since most of the work was organized around WhatsApp, zoom chats, and weird emails - it is really easy to hit them up again and do another crazy project.

 # Next

 Obviously, the year is not over - however, the brunt of my COVID-19 involvement is.
-Although I am still advising many of the organizations that I worked with, I am no longer involved on a day to day basis.
+Although I am still advising many of the organizations that I worked with, I am no longer involved daily.

 I am now focused on a new thing.
 I am very excited.
 You should be too.
 It is going to be galactic.